Pope Formosus: Legacy

 Stephen VI, the successor of Boniface VI, influenced by Lambert and Agiltrude, sat in judgment of Formosus.
-In 897, nine months after Fomosus's death, in what is known as the Cadaver Synod, where the pope’s body was exhumed and forced to stand trial.
+In 897, nine months after Formosus's death, in what is known as the Cadaver Synod, where the pope’s body was exhumed and forced to stand trial.
 The Synod was an attempt for the church to distance itself from the memory of Formosus, and was an example of violence being used to destroy the symbolism behind the former pope.
 The corpse was disinterred, clad in papal vestments, and seated on a throne to face all the charges from John VIII.
 The verdict stated that the deceased pope had been unworthy of the pontificate, and the damnatio memoriae was applied to Formosus.
 All of Formosus's measures and acts were annulled, and the orders conferred by him were declared invalid.
-The papal vestments were torn from his body, the three fingers from his right hand he had used in blessings were cut off, and the corpse was thrown into the Tiber, later to be retrieved by fisherman.
+The papal vestments were torn from his body, the three fingers from his right hand he had used in blessings were cut off, and the corpse was thrown into the Tiber, later to be retrieved by fishermen.
+In certain historiographical essays, such as Dyan Elliott's "Violence Against the Dead: The Negative Translation and ‘Damnatio Memoriae’ in the Middle Ages," scholars depict the body of Pope Formosus as a victim of ecclesial politics and personal grudges, while others prefer to present Pope Stephen VI as a more benevolent figure attempting to correct the mistakes made by his predecessor.

 Following the death of Stephen VI, Formosus's body was reinterred in St Peter's Basilica.
 Further trials of this nature against deceased persons were banned, but Sergius III (904–911) reapproved the decisions against Formosus.
 Sergius demanded the re-ordination of the bishops consecrated by Formosus, who in turn had conferred orders on many other clerics, causing great confusion.
 Later, the validity of Formosus's pontificate was re-reinstated.
 The decision of Sergius with respect to Formosus has subsequently been universally disregarded by the Catholic Church, since Formosus's condemnation had little to do with piety and more to do with politics.